 Van Conversion Guide: Modules, Companies & Complete Instructions

-- DIY van conversion costs: €6,000–€15,000 for materials (excluding vehicle).
-Luxury conversion up to €30,000.
-For comparison: Professional conversion costs €25,000–€55,000 plus vehicle.
+- DIY van conversion costs: €6,000–€15,000 for materials (excluding the vehicle).
+Luxury conversions can cost up to €30,000.
+By comparison, professional conversions cost €25,000–€55,000 plus the vehicle.

-- Camper van conversion modules compared: Hornbach kits (cheap, €2,500–€4,500), Reimo (premium, €4,000–€8,000), individual wooden constructions (cheap but complex).
+- Camper conversion modules compared: Hornbach kits (cheap, €2,500–€4,500), Reimo (premium, €4,000–€8,000), individual wooden constructions (cheap but complex).

-- Electricity is the heart: 200Ah LiFePO4 battery (€650), 200W solar panel (€180), 2000W inverter for 230V (€250), MPPT charge controller (€80).
-Plan the circuit diagram carefully.
+- The electrical system is the heart of the system: 200Ah LiFePO4 battery (€650), 200W solar panel (€180), 2000W inverter for 230V (€250), MPPT charge controller (€80).
+Plan the wiring diagram carefully.

 - Ikea furniture for campers: IVAR shelves (solid, perfect for narrow spaces), KALLAX (modular), VARIERA (kitchen organizer).
 Ikea hacks save 50–70 compared to specialist retailers.